enricocid/Music-Player-GO/README.md

 </a>

-Very slim Music Player (828KB)!

-- Very simple UI "Everything in one UI", the way I'd like it to be:
+### Very simple UI "Everything in one UI", the way I'd like it to be:

-Music is organized by artist and a sliding up panel containing controls (when collapsed) and the artist albums/songs (when expanded) is present.
-No need to navigate between activities;
+- Music organized by artist
+- Sliding up panel containing controls (when collapsed) and the artist albums/songs (when expanded)
+- No need to navigate between activities

--  Open settings directly from UI thanks to an elegant circular reveal animation.
+### Open settings directly from UI thanks to an elegant circular reveal animation.
 Available settings:

-UI inversion and equalizer;
+- UI inversion
+- Equalizer;

-- Minimal code:
+### Minimal code:

-The player is based on nothing and it was written from scratch besides few snippets here and there.
+- Based on nothing: it was written from scratch besides few snippets here and there
+- Dependencies used:

-Used dependencies: sliding up panel by @umano (https://github.com/umano/AndroidSlidingUpPanel), Android Support v4, RecyclerView;
+  - Sliding up panel by @umano (https://github.com/umano/AndroidSlidingUpPanel);
+  - Android Support Library v4;
+  - RecyclerView V7;

-- Other features:
+### Other features:

-Pause/resume when the headsets are (dis)connected and simple audio focus (notifications, calls, or other media apps) management;
+- Pause/resume when the headsets are (dis)connected
+- Simple audio focus (notifications, calls, or other media apps) management